-A stress fracture of the navicular is caused by over use or repetitive strain, usually from high impact sports such as sprinting, hurdling and jumping.
+A stress fracture of the navicular is caused by overuse or repetitive strain.
+For example high impact sports such as sprinting, hurdling, and jumping.
 Poor technique or training errors can also contribute to the likelihood of sustaining a stress fracture of the foot.

 Navicular stress fracture treatment

-Rehabilitation of a navicular stress fracture
+Rehabilitation following a navicular stress fracture

 Once the cast has been removed it is important to mobilize your foot and ankle.
 This is because your foot will have been kept still for at least 6 weeks and will be stiff.